espinr/activioty/docs/checkpoints/bluetooth-keypad-python/README.md

     checkpoint.execute()
 ```

 This approach may be extended to other *checkin* mechanisms such as bar-code readers or computer vision analyzers.
+Perhaps for the next release ;-)